 - Bodily Injury Liability (at-fault driver): The other driver’s liability policy is often the starting point.
 It may cover losses like medical expenses, lost income, and pain and suffering, up to the policy limits.

-- Uninsured Motorist (UM) coverage: Your policy typically includes UM protection at least at the state minimum limits, and it may apply in certain uninsured and hit-and-run situations (policy terms and proof requirements matter).
+- Uninsured Motorist (UM) coverage: UM protection applies in certain uninsured and hit-and-run situations.

 - Supplementary Uninsured/Underinsured Motorists (SUM) coverage: Insurers must offer SUM coverage, which can add protection when the at-fault driver has no insurance or not enough insurance to cover a serious injury.